Why do we use specialized vegetation analysis sensors?

 A good vegetation analysis sensor option

-A good general purpose option is the Arrow Consulting LLC-designed, field and research-proven Sony a5100 camera, converted to NIR/G/B. It has superior signal to noise ratios due to its large, APS-C sized sensor paired with custom filters that are optimized for consistent light filtration across the sensor, full manual camera control options, and the ability to shoot in RAW and/or JPEG.
+A good general purpose option is the field and research-proven Sony a5100 camera, converted to NIR/G/B. It has superior signal to noise ratios due to its large, APS-C sized sensor paired with custom filters that are optimized for consistent light filtration across the sensor, full manual camera control options, and the ability to shoot in RAW and/or JPEG.
 High resolution (24MP), without compromising image quality, provides freedom for image resolution adjustments to suit a variety of projects.

 Key features that make it an optimal choice for use on small unmanned aircraft:

 - Filters are custom-made and professionally installed to provide high-purity visible and NIR bands, resulting in excellent signal to noise ratios when calculating vegetation indices.
 Band selection is consistent across the whole sensor, even when used with wide angle (16 mm or 20 mm) lenses.